Vancouver, Toronto and Edmonton have highest immigrant retention rates: StatsCan | CBC News

 "The friendliness of the community is one of the things that we would say is a way of keeping people to stay," said Josephine Allard, education program manager at Changing Together, a non-profit that helps immigrant women in Edmonton.

-Allard, who immigrated to Canada from the Philippines more than 50 years ago, said some of the people she serves move out-of-province, only to return to Edmonton after a few months, saying they feel more accepted in the city.
+Allard, who immigrated to Canada from the Philippines more than 50 years ago, said some of the people she serves moved away, only to return to Edmonton after a few months, saying they feel more accepted in the city.

 Though most immigrants stay put in Edmonton, she said the biggest reason for leaving is foreign credentials not being recognized in Alberta.